willprice/efficient-vectorisation-with-cpp/answers.md

 > The standard loop took 78951.3 microseconds to complete.
 > The vectorised loop took 9275.81 microseconds to complete.

-We perform 100,000 iterations over an array of 512 elements so the naive loop operates at 0.65 GFLOPS and the vectorized loop 5.52 GFLOPS.
+We perform 100,000 iterations over an array of 512 elements so the scalar loop operates at 0.65 GFLOPS and the vectorized loop 5.52 GFLOPS.

 > Edit loop.cpp and change it so that it compares a standard multiplication with